akkartik/lines.love/Manual_tests.md

 * Like any high-level language, it's easy to accidentally alias two non-scalar variables.
 I wish there was a way to require copy when assigning.

+### Todo list

+* Initializing settings:
+    - from previous session
+        - Filename as absolute path
+        - Filename as relative path
+    - from defaults